 The “Dartmouth ferry” as it was originally known, began operation in 1752 and served as a vital link for the community of Dartmouth, which was settled a year after the larger British Military Garrison was established in Halifax.
 With vast farmland, woods and freshwater lakes, the Dartmouth settlers provided the Halifax garrison town with food products and ice for the many icehouses, which were used to keep food fresh.
 The Dartmouth ferry continued to serve as the only quick way of travelling across the harbour to Halifax until 1955, when the Angus L. Macdonald Bridge was first opened.

-Halifax Harbour Ferry Contact Info:
+Halifax Harbour Ferry:

 Address: Dartmouth Ferry Terminal is in Alderney Landing at 2 Ochterloney.
 Halifax Ferry Terminal is on the Halifax Waterfront in the Historic Properties